Edward Fox (actor)

-Edward Charles Morice Fox (born 13 April 1937) is an English actor and a member of the Fox family.
+Edward Charles Morice Fox (born 13 April 1937) is an English actor.
+He twice won the BAFTA Film Award for Best Actor in a Supporting Role, for his performances in The Go-Between (1971) and A Bridge Too Far (1977), and won the BAFTA TV Award for Best Actor for playing Edward VIII in the television drama serial Edward & Mrs. Simpson (1978).

-Fox starred in the film The Day of the Jackal (1973), playing the part of a professional assassin, known only as the "Jackal", who is hired to assassinate French president, Charles de Gaulle, in the summer of 1963.
-Fox is also known for his roles in Battle of Britain (1969), The Go-Between (1971), for which he won a BAFTA award, and The Bounty (1984).
-He also collaborated with director Richard Attenborough, appearing in his films Oh!
-What a Lovely War (1969), A Bridge Too Far (1977) and Gandhi (1982).
+Fox is also known for his starring role as in the film The Day of the Jackal (1973), playing the part of a professional assassin, known only as the "Jackal", who is hired to assassinate French president Charles de Gaulle.
+Fox has had prominent parts in major British films like Oh!
+What a Lovely War (1969), Battle of Britain (1969), The Bounty (1984), and Gandhi (1982).
+He has also worked extensively on the West End stage.

-Fox won the British Academy Television Award for Best Actor for playing Edward VIII in the television drama series Edward & Mrs. Simpson (1978).
-He also appeared in the historical series Taboo (2017).
-In addition to film and television work, Fox has received acclaim as a stage actor.
+A member of the Fox family, he is the brother of actor James Fox and producer Robert Fox, and the father of actors Emilia and Freddie Fox.

 Early life and education

-Fox was born the first of three sons on 13 April 1937 in Chelsea, London, the son of Robin Fox, a theatrical agent, and Angela Muriel Darita Worthington, an actress and writer.
+Fox was born the first of three sons on 13 April 1937 in Chelsea, London, to Robin Fox, a theatrical agent, and Angela Muriel Darita Worthington, an actress and writer.
 He is the father of actors Emilia Fox and Freddie Fox, the elder brother of actor James Fox and film producer Robert Fox, and an uncle of actor Laurence Fox.
 His paternal great-grandfather was industrialist and inventor Samson Fox, and his paternal grandmother was Hilda Hanbury, sister of stage performer Lily Hanbury.
-His maternal grandfather was dramatist Frederick Lonsdale, and his maternal grandmother was the daughter of football player and stockbroker Charles Morice.
+His maternal grandfather was dramatist Frederick Lonsdale, and his maternal grandmother was the daughter of footballer and stockbroker Charles Morice.

-Fox was educated at Harrow School and completed his National Service in the Loyals, having failed to gain a commission in the Coldstream Guards.
+Fox was educated at Harrow School and completed National Service in the Loyals, after he had failed to obtain a commission in the Coldstream Guards.
 He left a two-year course at the Royal Academy of Dramatic Art, saying that it was not useful to him and did not compare to "an apprenticeship in repertory theatre".